Video Editing

 • Create a unique catchphrase that suits your content, your channel’s values, humor, genre, or niche.

-• Make sure to mention the niche you create videos for, i.e., gaming, lifestyle, daily vlogs, etc.
+• Make sure to mention the niche you create videos for, i.e., gaming highlights, lifestyle, daily vlogs, travel videos, among others.

 • Edit your intro snippet onto your YouTube video with an exciting transition to move from the hook to the intro.